jruales/Reading-List-2016/README.md

 * Barron's AP Biology by Deborah T. Goldberg

 ### Non-Fiction -- Biographical/Historical
+* [100% done on June 4th] "Logicomix": An Epic Search For Truth by Apostolos Doxiadis and Christos H. Papadimitriou with art by Alecos Papadatos and Annie Di Donna
 * [100% done on February 15th] "Surely You're Joking, Mr. Feynman!": Adventures of a Curious Character by Richard Feynman {Recommended on Andrej Karpathy's Goodreads reviews}
 * Buffett: The Making of an American Capitalist by Roger Lowenstein {Personally recommended by M.C. in late 2015}
 * The Idea Factory: Bell Labs and the Great Age of American Innovation by Jon Gertner {Recommended on Andrej Karpathy's Goodreads reviews}